some-ip-com/open-someip-spec/src/someip-rpc.rst

     :collapse: True

 Different Unicode encoding shall be supported including UTF-8, UTF-16BE, and UTF-16LE.
 Since these encoding have a dynamic length of bytes per character, the maximum length in bytes is up to three times the length of characters in UTF-8 plus 1 Byte for the termination with a “\0” or two times the length of the characters in UTF-16 plus 2 Bytes for a “\0”.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_687
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+:need:`feat_req_someip_234` states that an UTF-8 character can be up to 6 bytes and an UTF-16 character can be up to 4 bytes.

+.. feat_req:: 🎯
+    :id: feat_req_someip_639
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+UTF-16LE and UTF-16BE strings shall be zero terminated with a "\0" character.
+This means they shall end with (at least) two 0x00 Bytes.

+.. feat_req:: 🎯
+    :id: feat_req_someip_640
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+UTF-16LE and UTF-16BE strings shall have an even length.

+.. feat_req:: 🎯
+    :id: feat_req_someip_641
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+For UTF-16LE and UTF-16BE strings having a odd length the last byte shall be ignored.
+The two bytes before shall be 0x00 bytes (termination).

+.. feat_req:: 🎯
+    :id: feat_req_someip_662
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+All strings must always start with a Byte Order Mark (BOM).
+The BOM must be included in fixed-length-strings as well as dynamic-length strings.

+.. feat_req:: 🎯
+    :id: feat_req_someip_666
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The receiving SOME/IP implementation shall check the BOM against the Interface Specification and might need to handle this as an error based on this specification.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_665
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The BOM may be added by the application or the SOME/IP implementation.

 .. feat_req:: 🎯
     :id: feat_req_someip_235